buildbot/botherders/bylaws.md

 The Representative will record the request, members' votes, and the result in the ``botherders`` git repository.

-Section 4.
+Section 5.
 Adding or Removing Committee Members
 -----------------------------------------------

 Per the Buildbot Fiscal Sponsorship Agreement, "Existing Committee members can be removed from and new Members can be added to the Committee by simple majority vote of the existing Committee; however, three (3) shall be the mandatory minimum number of Members."

-Section 5.
+Section 6.
 Amendments to Bylaws
 -------------------------------

-These bylaws may be amended by the Committee at any time, subject to approval by Conservancy.
+These bylaws may be amended by the Committee at any time.
-The Representative will obtain such approval before a vote is requested.

 Article III.
 Conflict Resolution
 ================================